|Notes To The Family

-For my father family responsibility won out over respect.
+This was in the 1950s and for my father, family responsibility won out over respect.
 We had to get to Georgia and there was no time for losing arguments; no time to be detained or arrested on the highway; no time for the nondescript shooting of a crazy Nigger on the highway.
 The fact that he wore the uniform of the United States Army meant nothing.
-So my father showed respect5 to a man who deserved none.
+So my father feigned respect5 to a man who deserved none.
 There was nothing strange about it.
 It was the way we survived all indignities of the time.

-Native American advocacy groups are powerless and unable to stand against Dan Snyderís resources.
+Native American advocacy groups are powerless and unable to stand against Dan Snyder's resources.
 A few publicized gifts and a publicized foundation give him license to continue the disparagement.
-Really, thatís all the gifts were for.6
+Really, that's all the gifts were for.6

 Costas Redskins Commentary

 Every week during halftime of Sunday Night Football, Bob Costas gets to recite a personal essay about whatever hot topic strikes his fancy.
 This Sunday he chose the Redskins name, and spent a few minutes offering his commentary on the subject.
 Here is his statement in full.